sap-tutorials/btp-onboarding/tutorials/btp-ea-onboard-01-intro/btp-ea-onboard-01-intro.md

 If you activate the integration suite services with enterprise_agreement or messages, you will be charged based on the pricing details listed in the [Discovery Center](https://discovery-center.cloud.sap/serviceCatalog/integration-suite?region=all&tab=service_plan).

+#### Common FAQ on BTPEA and CPEA

+1. Can I have BTPEA and CPEA in one single Global Account?

+     Ans: No, however, you may have two Global Accounts for BTPEA and CPEA if you wish.

+2. Do All services, in CPEA exist in BTPEA?

+     Ans: No, BTPEA will not support Neo services and deprecated services.
+Please refer to the Discovery Center – services section for the support list of services in BTPEA.
+3. Does BTPEA include free tier services?

+     Ans: Yes, the free tier service will continue to be available with the BTPEA license model for most of the services.

+4. What if you choose to stay on CPEA?
+What are the implications?

+     Ans: As a customer, you may choose to remain on CPEA (renewal and upsell will be possible) and you may also buy more credits.
+However, all new innovations or offerings will be added to the BTPEA as the list of available services under CPEA has been frozen.
+Hence we recommend moving to BTPEA if no geographical limitations.

+5. Will the CPEA voucher in RISE/GROW be replaced with a BTPEA voucher?

+     Ans: **At this time, the CPEA voucher will continue as is until a new BTPEA voucher is introduced shortly.

+6. I decided to stay back on CPEA, but I do not see the BTP Services in the Catalog for the CPEA license model.
+How do I understand/estimate my CPEA pricing and consumption?

+     Ans: The Discovery Center – Pricing Estimator tool can help you with the CPEA services pricing and plan your estimations.
+(Home / Control Center / My Estimates or link)

 ### SAP BTP Global Account